o3de/o3de.org/content/docs/atom-guide/get-started/materialtype-and-shader.md

 - Vertex and fragment shader programs

 #### Includes
 At the very top of the file are a set of `#include` directives.
-A shader program can use shared Shader Resource Groups and reusable AZSL code, which are contained in .srgi and .azsli files.
+A shader program can use shared Shader Resource Groups (SRGs) and reusable AZSL code, which are contained in .srgi and .azsli files.

 #### Shader Resource Groups
-Shader Resourec Groups (SRGs) contain shader resources and uniforms.
-They are bound to a specific frequency (such as per frame view, per object, per material, and more).
-SRGs are designed to be shared across multiple shaders, so a material type can only have one SRG for each frequency.
+Shader Resource Groups (SRGs) contain shader resources and uniforms.
+SRGs are bound to a specific frequency (such as per frame view, per object, per material, and more).
+They are designed to be shared across multiple shaders, so a material type can only have one SRG for each frequency.

 In this tutorial, UnlitSimpleColor.azsl uses the following SRGs: